Take Into Account Considerations Beyond Technology

 Technology is generally considered a cost-center in most companies, since the department does not generate revenue.
 For CIOs / CISOs / CTOs / IT Directors, the challege is to demonstrate maximum value to the company, so that technology budgets are protected.
 From the IT security side of things, having proper documentation is part of an overall risk management strategy.
 Having comprehensive IT security policies, standards, guidelines and procedures can provide evidence of due care and due diligence, which is crucial if your company is ever breached or sued for the loss of sensitive customer data.

-IT Security Program Development - Starts With The Business
+Cybersecurity Program Development - It All Starts With The Business

 1. High-level business guidance is a necessity to create a viable IT security program.
 This executive-level direction establishes the big picture goals that IT security capabilities will need to enable.